stephanepoinsart/votar/README.md

 VotAR : Vote with Augmented Reality
 ===================================

-VotAR is an Android application that will analyze a photo (either from the camera or from the gallery) to find specific colored cards and thus create a simple voting system for large group of people.
+VotAR is an Augmented Reality audience Voting or audience survey system.
+Your audience hold some papers with a specific printed symbols to vote, and as the speaker you take a photo of it with this app, it will analyze the photo to count the votes.

 An example is always easier to understand:

 *Insert an example image here*

-For end-user informations about VotAR, see: http://votar.libre-innovation.org For any question about VotAR, ask: s@poinsart.com
+For end-user informations about VotAR, see: http://votar.libre-innovation.org (french)

+For any question about VotAR, ask: s@poinsart.com

 Author